 The anti-ulcer activity on rats was assessed utilizing various gastric ulcer models, including acetic acid-induced chronic gastric ulcers, the healing of indomethacin-induced gastric ulcers, pylorus ligation, ethanol-induced gastric ulcers, stress-induced acute gastric ulcers, and cysteamine hydrochloride-induced duodenal ulcers (34).
 The extract was administered both orally and intraduodenally at two distinct doses of 100 mg/kg and 500mg/kg.
 Both dosages of the extract enhanced the healing process in the acetic acid-induced chronic gastric ulcer model.
 Both doses also exhibited significant anti-ulcer effects in cases of ethanol-induced and stress-induced gastric ulcers.
 It was established that the extract also diminished the ulcer area in the cysteamine-induced duodenal ulcer model.
 The higher dose of the extract proved to be more effective than the lower dose.
 The methanolic extract of A. carnosus leaves promotes the healing of gastric ulcers and inhibits the onset of experimentally induced gastric and duodenal ulcers in rats (34).

-CONCLUSION
+CONCLUSIONS

 The current review presents an overview of the recent developments in the phytochemical and pharmacological properties of A. carnosus as a potential therapeutic agent.

 I recommend replacing the first paragraph with….
 “This review presents an overview of recent advances in the study of the phytochemical and pharmacological properties of A. carnosus as a possible therapeutic agent.”